wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/affine_candle.md

 You find the answer to this in the {item}Affine Candle{}.
-Remarkably simple in construction, it disperses any {item}Aethum Flux{} in its buffer into its surroundings.
+Remarkably simple in construction, it disperses any {concept}Aethum Flux{} in its buffer into its surroundings.
 This way, it slowly but surely

 ;;;;;